 I have been searching records for evidence of his time in Vietnam.
 I want to write two fairly in-depth articles for the 50th anniversary of the TET offensive, in 2018, of major battles in which he fought, Hue, and Khe Sanh.
 It isn’t that easy to find him in web records.
 I have searched in associated data files through ancestry.com, nara.gov – the national archives, but I am now searching through Texas Tech University’s Vietnam Center and Archive.
 I need to get his service number so I can get files from the V.A.

 I remember much from when he was in Vietnam.
-I was a little kid, but an adult processing switch flipped when I realized he was going to Vietnam.
+I was a little kid, but an adult processing switch flipped on in my brain when I realized he was going to Vietnam.

-I remember answering the phone when he called Mom before shipping out (flying out actually I think) for Vietnam.
+I remember answering the phone when he called Mom before shipping out (flying out actually) for Vietnam.
 He left from Camp Pendleton, CA.

 He send me a doll while on R & R in Saigon that was supposed to look Vietnamese.
 It creeped me out.